-Issue of SFP to SFP+ compatibility has been confusing many network switch users with 10G switches gaining more and more popularity among home and enterprise networks.
+When beginning the transition from 1G to 10G network, many network switch users have encountered the issue of SFP to SFP+ compatibility.
 Will 1G SFP optics work with 10Gb SFP+ ports on a 10Gb switch?
 Or will 10Gb SFP+ run at 1Gb to link gigabit switches?
 What if using SFP+ ports on a switch but SFP on the other?
-Then we’ll ’reveal the mask of SFP to SFP+ compatibility.
+Here we’ll reveal the mask of SFP to SFP+ compatibility.

-Ethernet switch, known as LAN (Local Area Network) switch, is the most common form of network switch.
-Fixed-configuration switches are the most used ones with different speeds including Fast Ethernet switch (100 Mbps), Gigabit switch (1000 Mbps), 10Gb switch (10000 Mbps), as well as 25G/40G/100G/400G switches.
-As the sizes and data rates of Ethernet network switches vary, the switch port types also do.
+What is a SFP port?
 SFP (small form-factor pluggable) port on network switch is a compact, hot-pluggable network interface.
 Typical speeds were 1 Gbit/s for Ethernet SFPs and up to 4 Gbit/s for Fiber Channel SFP modules.
 SFP port (electrical port and optical port) enables a gigabit switch to achieve fiber uplink over longer distances or short-range copper uplinks by inserting the corresponding SFP module (fiber SFP or copper SFP).

 Figure 1: SFP Port and Uplink SFP+ Port on Gigabit Switch